HMSConnect/hms-sdk/docs/core/bootstrap.md

   )
 }
 ```
 BootstrapWrapper will read `@config/widget_dependencies.json` for match name from `dependencies` props to `services` and `validators` class name.
-Finally, it register it by BootstrapHelper.
+Finally, it's registered by BootstrapHelper.

 # RouteManager
-In Hms-widget, we server two mode is `full` and `widget`.
+In Hms-widget, we serve two mode is `full` and `widget`.
 If it is `widget` mode, url path will startWith `/embedded-widget`.
 So in bootstrap, we need to know what mode that you use by use class `RouteManager`(More infomation can read [this link](route-widget.md))

 `RouteManager` have method `registryMode` by get pathName.
 If path name is includes `embedded-widget`, it will set mode to `widget`.
 If not, it will set mode to `full`